 Since there are some that do not fall on Sunday, we memorize those dates so as to be able to remember them through the year.

-Check your local Ordo for what is required on the Holy Days in these lists.
-There is a list of days required in the United States below this universal chart.
+Check your Local Ordo for what is required in your country on the Holy Days in these lists.
+There is a short list of the six days required in the United States below this universal chart.

 They are easy to remember when you think there are: